junghyun-lim-beep/ft_lock/README.md

 ## License

-Open source - modify as needed for your environment.
+This software is provided under an open license.
+You are free to modify and use it for your environment as long as you credit the original author.

 ## Contributing